arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

     out skel qt;

-### Validating
+### Validating Data

-{% include figure.html src="/assets/2019-05-30-overpass-turbo.jpg" caption="All playgrounds extracted from OpenStreetMap." alt="All playgrounds extracted from OpenStreetMap." %}
+{% include figure.html src="/assets/2019-05-30-overpass-turbo.jpg" caption="All 360 playgrounds extracted from OpenStreetMap with Overpass Turbo." alt="All 360 playgrounds extracted from OpenStreetMap with Overpass Turbo." %}

 The result contained 360 playgrounds, too many for the map I envisioned.
-The printed map would get too crowdy and navigating to and marking off visited ones would be difficult.
+The printed map would be too crowded and navigating to and marking off visited locations would be difficult.
+I decided to hand-filter playgrounds by a few criteria.

 From looking at satellite imagery, I found that many locations marked as playgrounds were simple sandpits.
-I decided to manually cross-correlate and filter them with satellite imagery.
-Additionally, I consulted a cute children’s map provided by the local government to remove playgrounds tagged in OpenStreetMap but not in the local map.
+I excluded many of these.
+Additionally, I removed playgrounds tagged in OpenStreetMap that were not present in the children’s map provided by the local government.

-Going through every single playground in the original set was quite time-consuming and boring.
+Going through every single playground in the original set was quite time-consuming.
 I thought about automating the decision process—like only including playgrounds with a minimum size or an assigned name—but in the end the manual process guaranteed the best results.

-The result were 161 playgrounds.
+That left me with 161 playgrounds.
 Since I'd be showing only the districts around the city center, the final map would contain even fewer than that.
+Great!

 ## Designing the Map

-Now for the fun part, designing the map.
+Now for the fun part: designing the map.

-{% include figure.html src="/assets/2019-05-30-mapstyle.jpg" caption="A map style for playgrounds." alt="A map style for playgrounds." %}
+{% include figure.html src="/assets/2019-05-30-mapstyle.jpg" caption="A custom map style for playgrounds." alt="A map style for playgrounds." %}

 In the spirit of playing and playgrounds, I wanted the map to be lighthearted and fun, taking cues from children's maps.
 The street network should appear muted but other landmark features like parks and lakes I wanted to be bold.
 This lets the playground locations stand out but still allows the map to be used for navigation.
 Finally, I highlighted the city district names to give an additional navigational context.